eclipse-cyclonedds/cyclonedds-insight/README.md

 - Show qos mismatches
 - Dark and light mode support
 - Runs on MacOS, Windows, Linux
+- Import idl files
+- Create Reader to Listen to a topic

 ## How to run via python